nrjones8/blog/content/muni-citations-on-rainy-days.md

 A day was classified as "rainy" if the `PRCP` field ("precipitation") indicated there was any precipitation that day.
 In the 362 days analyzed, 53 days had some rain and were therefore classified as "rainy" for the purposes of this analysis.

 ### Simple linear model
-The output of a linear regression model is shown below; the number of tickets as a function of (1) Whether it rained or not and (2) The day of the week.
-As mentioned above, a rainy day was associated with ~18 more tickets than a day without rain.
+The output of a linear regression model is shown below; the number of tickets as a function of (1) whether it rained or not and (2) the day of the week.
+As mentioned above, a rainy day was associated with ~18 more tickets when compared to the number of citations issued on a day without rain.
 ```
                term estimate std.error statistic   p.value
 1         (Intercept)   87.578     5.925   14.7820 < 0.0001